Skip to content

 #What causes Sony TV backlight failure?

 Power surges are the most common trigger, followed by natural capacitor degradation from heat and age.
-Capacitors in TVs that run 8+ hours daily tend to fail sooner.
-Dust buildup traps heat around components, accelerating wear.
-Manufacturing defects in specific LED strip batches also cause premature failure on certain model years.
+Capacitors in TVs that run 8+ hours daily tend to fail sooner, particularly electrolytic caps on the 12V and 24V rails.
+Dust buildup traps heat, accelerating wear on both the LED driver and power supply.
+Manufacturing defects in specific LED strip batches also cause premature failure, particularly on Sony Bravia models from the 2018-2020 period where a third-party LED supplier shipped under-spec strips.

 #How do I reset a Sony TV that won’t turn on?

-Unplug it from the wall for a full 60 seconds, then press and hold the physical power button on the TV for 15 seconds while it’s unplugged.
-Plug it back in and try powering on; if the TV still won’t respond, the problem is hardware and a reset alone won’t fix it.
+Unplug it for 60 seconds, then hold the physical power button for 15 seconds.
+Plug back in and power on.
+No response means the problem is hardware.

 #How do I access the Sony TV service menu?